eProsima/Fast-DDS-docs/docs/advanced.rst

 Ignore Participant flags
 ------------------------

-Defines a filter so some discovery traffic is ignored when received.
+Defines a filter to ignore some discovery traffic when received.
 This is useful to add an extra level of participant isolation.
 The possible values are: